 She was an assistant producer in children’s film and television before completing a Masters in audiovisual management at the Media Business School offered by the Media Plus Programme of the European Union which then led her to take up her role at Sky.

 Kimberley Harvey, appointed February 2016

 Kimberley is a Candoco Artist.
-She teaches for the company both nationally and internationally on a diverse range of projects; from choreographic residencies, to workshops in schools or professional development sessions.
-She also co-leads one of Candoco Dance Company’s regular youth sessions at Trinity Laban.
+She teaches for the company both nationally and internationally on a diverse range of projects, including for Candoco's youth company, Cando2; on choreographic residencies, schools workshops and CPD.

 Kimberley has had the opportunity to work with past and present company dancers/other Candoco Artists on research or performance projects.
 An example of this would be performing as part of the company of 12 Candoco dancers at the London 2012 Paralympic Closing Ceremony.

 Cressida Hubbard, appointed February 2016